kkraemer42/gitlabbeat/README.md

 ### Clone

-To clone Countbeat from the git repository, run the following commands:
+To clone Gitlabbeat from the git repository, run the following commands:

 ```
 mkdir -p ${GOPATH}/src/github.com/kkraemer42/countbeat